TerrenceMM2/Terrence-Trivia/README.md

 1. Click the "Start Quiz" button to begin the game.
 2. You'll have 60 seconds to answer as many questions as possible.
 3. For each correct answer, 5 points are awarded.
 3 points is deducted for each incorrect answer.
-4. If your score surpasses the displayed high score, the new high score will be stored locally.
+4. If your score is in the Top 10 after 60 seconds, enter your initials to be saved to the leaderboard.
-5. Click the "Start Quiz" button to begin the game again.
+5. You'll be automatically redirected to play again.

 ## Screenshot
 ![Terrence Trivia Screenshot](../media/screenshot.png?raw=true)